dcunited001/dcunited001.github.io/_posts/2016-04-27-augment-your-lambda-fu-spectra-graphics-with-swift.md

 ---
-title: Augment Your Lambda Fu: Spectra Graphics with Swift"
+title: "Augment Your Lambda Fu: Spectra Graphics with Swift"
 categories: blog
 tags: "computer-science category-theory algorithms graphics swift functional-programming haskell"
 headline: "How it works is easy, but why is always more important."
 author:
   name: "David Conner"
-excerpt: "This is a story about my quest to truly understand functional programming.
-It'd be much easier if I found myself surrounded by other coders with the same pursuit.
+excerpt: "This is a story about my quest to decipher the inner mysteries of functional programming.
+There's just not enough work out there for the beginner to intermediate functional programmer.
+This quest would be much easier if I found myself surrounded by other developers with the same pursuit.
 Or better yet, in the midst of a council of wise greybeards, who could recount days of yore, coding on Lisp Machines and Space Cadet Keyboards."
 ---

 This is a story about my quest to decipher the inner mysteries of